You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Lipitor and Exercise: Understanding the Potential Side Effects

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for high cholesterol.
-However, like any medication, it's not without its potential side effects.
-When it comes to exercise, some individuals may experience certain side effects while taking Lipitor.
-In this article, we'll delve into the possible interactions between Lipitor and exercise, exploring the potential side effects and what you can do to minimize them.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
+However, like any medication, it's not without its potential side effects, especially when combined with exercise.
+In this article, we'll delve into the possible side effects of taking Lipitor during exercise and what you can do to minimize them.

 What is Lipitor?

 Before we dive into the potential side effects, let's quickly review what Lipitor is and how it works.
 Lipitor is a statin medication that belongs to a class of drugs known as HMG-CoA reductase inhibitors.
-It works by reducing the production of cholesterol in the liver, thereby lowering the levels of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
+It works by reducing the production of cholesterol in the liver, which in turn lowers the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.

 * Fatigue